-Students enrolled in the food security core course FSEC 300 - Food Security: Challenges and Contemporary Debate, taught by the Food Security Program’s chairperson Martin Keulertz, visited FAFS’ Advancing Research Enabling Communities Center (AREC) and the International Center for Agricultural Research in the Dry Areas (ICARDA) in a one-day field visit to the Bekaa Valley (November 9).
+Students enrolled in the food security core course FSEC 300, Food Security: Challenges and Contemporary Debate, participated in a one-day field visit to the Bek'aa Valley to visit the Advancing Research Enabling Communities (AREC) Center and the International Center for Agricultural Research in the Dry Areas (ICARDA) on November 9.

 At ICARDA, Dr. Hasan Machlab, Lebanon Manager of ICARDA, introduced students to ICARDA and its mission in Lebanon and the region, and Dr. Ali Chehade, Gene Bank Manager & Rangeland and Pasture Germplasm Curator, explained to students the importance of the gene bank and the role of ICARDA in conserving agrobiodiversity.
 Students had the opportunity to look inside and tour the gene bank at the Terbol station.